leshill/mongosf/overview/overview.md

 * System is in production
 * Queries down to a few seconds
 * Imports down to hours
-* We now have three applications actively using MongoDB, and two that are due to start shortly
+* We now have three applications actively using MongoDB, and two more starting